 These webpages are always a work in progress and if you think of a question that would help others, please let us know.

 This information is placed here to assist purple martin landlords who do not have the luxury of having a rehabilitator in proximity.
 It is not meant to use instead of taking the bird to a licensed and trained rehabilitator.
 But more as a last resort.
+Remember that many rehabbers will give you valuable info over the phone if they know that you are simply unable to bring the bird in to them.

 Many thanks to Wildlife Care Manager and Rehabilitator Vered Nograd CVT, of Folke Peterson Wildlife Center and Wildlife Rehabilitator Faith, for their knowledge, time, understanding and help in bringing these to pages you.